5 Reliable Career Sectors on Long Island With Outstanding Job Outlooks

 And consider this: Many stats indicate that Long Island is a real place of prosperity.
 For instance, Nassau County's residents enjoy a per-capita income that is roughly 1.3 times higher than all New York residents as a whole.2 And the population of Suffolk County is expected to rise by 18 percent from 2005 to 2035.3 It all means that good job opportunities already exist and many more are likely to be added.

 Here are five of the most promising job sectors:

 1. Healthcare and Biomedical Technology

-With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector.**** Plus, the biotech and life sciences industry has a major presence in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
+With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector.4 Plus, employment in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
 As well, employment in healthcare support occupations is expected to increase by almost 32 percent.5

 And the future prospects look great for many kinds of vocational options in this sector.
-For example, between 2010 and 2020, Long Island is expected to have the following average number of yearly openings in each of these health careers:†
+For example, between 2016 and 2026, Long Island is expected to have the following average number of yearly openings in each of these health careers:5

-- Health information technicians and medical records specialists—50
+- Health information technicians and medical records specialists—130

 2. Business, Financial, and Design Services

 This broad sector includes a huge variety of possibilities.
 But to give you an idea of the scale of opportunity, consider these facts: